Minor strikes out 7 in 7 innings, Rangers beat Indians 1-0

 CHANGE OF PLANS

 Rangers 3B Isiah Kiner-Falefa started at the spot for the third time in four days, which will be his primary job going forward.
 Kiner-Falefa exclusively played catcher prior to Friday.
-“We’re thinking he will catch once every 10 days,” manager Chris Woodward said.
-“We don’t want to abandon it because it’s nice to have a third catcher.”
+“We’re thinking he will catch once every 10 days,” Woodward said.

 TRAINER’S ROOM